pydata/pydata-sphinx-theme/docs/user_guide/layout.rst

 Horizontal spacing
 ------------------

-By default the theme's three columns have fixed widths.
+By default, the theme's three columns have fixed widths.
 The ``primary sidebar`` will snap to the left, the ``secondary sidebar`` will snap to the right, and the ``article content`` will be centered in between.

 - If one of the sidebars is not present, then the ``article content`` will be centered between the other sidebar and the side of the page.